Knicks vs. Heat Injury Report Today - May 10

 Knicks Season Insights

-- In their last 10 games, the Knicks have been scoring 103.3 points per contest, an average that's significantly lower than the 116 they've scored over the course of the 2022-23 season.
+- In their last 10 games, the Knicks have been putting up 103.3 points per contest, an average that's much lower than the 116 they've scored over the course of the 2022-23 season.

-- New York connects on 12.6 three-pointers per game (11th in the league), while its opponents have made 13 on average.
+- New York knocks down 12.6 three-pointers per game (11th in the league) at a 35.4% rate (19th in the NBA), compared to the 13 its opponents make while shooting 35.7% from beyond the arc.

 Knicks vs. Heat Betting Info